A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Artifact Evaluation

 \subsection{Phase 4: Benchmark Q\&A Dataset Development}

-To evaluate the performance of the RAG systems, we developed a comprehensive benchmark consisting of questions and gold-standard answers derived from the operational and safety manuals of the three target machines.
+We developed a comprehensive benchmark consisting of questions and gold-standard answers derived from the operational and safety manuals of the three target machines.
 This benchmark was designed to assess the chatbot’s ability to retrieve, reason about, and accurately convey safety-critical information across diverse levels of difficulty.

 The process began with our research team conducting a detailed review of each machine’s official manuals.
 From these materials, we systematically extracted and formulated questions that represent realistic scenarios faced by operators and trainees in manufacturing settings.
 Each question was paired with a corresponding answer grounded explicitly in the manuals or regulatory guidelines, ensuring factual correctness and traceability.
-For instance, an example of an easy question might be: \texttt{What is a pinch hazard in robot operation?} with the corresponding answer: \texttt{A pinch hazard occurs when body parts can be caught between moving robot parts or surfaces.} Easy questions can typically be answered from a single section of a manual.
+For instance, an example of an easy question was: \texttt{What is a pinch hazard in robot operation?} with the corresponding answer: \texttt{A pinch hazard occurs when body parts can be caught between moving robot parts or surfaces.} Easy questions can typically be answered from a single section of a manual.
 To better simulate realistic industrial information retrieval tasks, we also created more challenging questions that required integrating knowledge from multiple sections or documents.
 For example, a complex question might ask: \texttt{What are the external connection ports on the robot?} The answer should be \texttt{Teach Pendant Port, SD Card slot, Ethernet, USB 2.0 and USB 3.0, Mini Displayport, 10A Mini Blade Fuse}, which requires synthesizing details scattered across different technical sections.
-This ensured the benchmark tested both direct retrieval and reasoning capabilities of the system.
+This ensured the benchmark tested direct retrieval and reasoning capabilities of the system.